 What is harder to understand is how conservatives can defend the 2nd Amendment and still support these sanctions, given the stated reason for their imposition.
 As a sovereign nation, Iran could make all of the same arguments regarding their right to develop nuclear weapons as conservatives make regarding the individual right to keep and bear arms.
 Iran lives in a world in which many of its neighbors possess nuclear weapons.
 In the event of a nuclear attack against Iran, there is nothing the “international community” can do until it is too late, just as there is nothing the police can do for an individual at the moment he is attacked by an aggressor.
 Like any potential mugging victim, Iran is much safer armed with a deterrent than at the mercy of those who wish her harm.

 Conservatives make the argument that to deny Iran the right to develop nuclear weapons is not the same as disarming them.
 They would still be “allowed” to retain a conventional military force.
-How ironic this argument would be coming from conservatives, who become red in the face when liberals argue that they are not violating the 2nd amendment by limiting the types of firearms that civilians can carry or by banning “assault weapons (is there another kind?).”
-Conservatives recognize that the word “allow” has no place in the same conversation when discussing a right – including the right to keep and bear arms.
+How ironic this argument is coming from conservatives, who become red in the face when liberals argue that they are not violating the 2nd amendment by limiting the types of firearms that civilians can carry or by banning “assault weapons (is there another kind?).”
+Conservatives recognize that the word “allow” has no place in the same conversation when discussing a right, including the right to keep and bear arms.

-From a more pragmatic perspective, denying one individual or group the right to keep weapons relatively equal to those possessed by their peers nullifies their ability to effectively defend themselves.
-Conservatives make this argument in terms of law abiding citizens needing weapons of comparable fire power to the average gang-banger.
+Denying one individual or group the right to keep weapons relatively equal to those possessed by his peers nullifies his ability to effectively defend himself.
+Conservatives routinely make this argument, saying law abiding citizens need weapons of comparable fire power to the average gang-banger.
 Otherwise, the poorly armed citizen is still at a disadvantage against the well-armed criminal.

-The people of Iran as a sovereign nation have all of the same rights that the people of the United States do.
+The people of Iran as a sovereign nation have all of the same rights that the people of the United States.
 It is not for the United States to decide what weapons Iran possesses any more than it is Iran’s place to decide what weapons the United States possesses.
 One would have to employ the most convoluted logic imaginable to arrive at any other conclusion.